Mary-Sln/Mary-SLN/README.md

 ## About me

-- PhD in Chemometrics and Analytical Science, experienced in QC management, method validation, and DoE-based optimization.
+- Qualified in applied statistic in chemistry (Chemometrics) and Analytical Science, experienced in QC management, method validation, and DoE-based optimization.
 - Comfortable working with experimental, clinical, and production data to build predictive and monitoring models.
 - Interested in roles across Data & Business Analytics, R&D, and Biostatistics/Clinical Data.